List of Red Dwarf episodes: Red Dwarf VIII (1999)

-Having changed the look and format for Series VII, Naylor returned to the series' original roots for Series VIII.
-Writing the scripts himself, Naylor resurrected the original crew of Red Dwarf, along with Holly, this time played by Norman Lovett, and Chris Barrie as Rimmer.
-With the old cast and Red Dwarf itself now, the series returned to being videotaped in front of a studio audience, and ended on a cliffhanger that remained unresolved until 2009's Red Dwarf: Back to Earth.
-With 52 episodes, the series was now in a good position for international syndication and the prospect of a feature-length film increased.
+Having changed the look and format for Series VII, Naylor returned to the series' original roots for Series VIII, resurrecting the original crew of Red Dwarf, along with Holly, this time played by Norman Lovett, and Chris Barrie as Rimmer.

-KTEH, a Public Broadcasting Service (PBS) station in San Jose, California, broadcast the entire series on 7 March 1999.
-As a result, they broadcast the last five episodes of Series VIII before they were aired in the UK.
-"Cassandra" was also broadcast on other PBS stations on that date, as well.
+KTEH, a Public Broadcasting Service (PBS) station in San Jose, California, broadcast the entire series on 7 March 1999, before any of the final five episodes had been shown in the UK.